 While the campus remains open, all buildings with card access will be locked to the public.
 All faculty, staff and students will need their New Paltz ID to access all exterior doors of those buildings (this is a similar process to our current weekend policy).

-The Division of Student Affairs is compiling a list of local agencies and support networks that are open and providing a range of valuable services to members of the public.
+The Division of Student Affairs has compiled a list of local agencies and support networks that are open and providing valuable services to members of the public, including students.

 The list is being updated regularly with contact information for organizations offering information about COVID-19; crisis intervention and assistance; help with food insecurity; substance abuse disorder treatment, including Narcan kits and training; resources for LGBTQ+-identifying individuals; and more.

-Consistent with SUNY and state guidance, the College’s distance learning plans are being implemented to reduce in-person learning and campus density for the remainder of the spring semester.
+Consistent with SUNY and state guidance, the College implemented distance learning plans to reduce campus density through the end of the spring semester.